iguana-project/iguana/README.md

 ### Styling
-Currently the style is stored in `config/scss/style.scss`.
+Currently the style is stored in [src/common/scss/style.scss](src/common/scss/style.scss).
 To build it run `make css`.
 For Selenium tests use `StaticLiveServerTestcase` instead of `LiveServerTestcase` to make sure static files (like css) are served.

-Documentation on Sass and SCSS: http://sass-lang.com/guide
+Documentation on Sass and SCSS: [sass-lang guide](https://sass-lang.com/guide)

 I propose we use SCSS, as it is a superset of CSS and the default Sass syntax.
 If we change our mind, there are tools to convert between the two syntaxes.

 ### Translation
-Please use translation hooks in templates (see `\_base.html` for an example) and code (`ugettext` as `_`).
+Please use translation hooks in templates (see [\_base.html](src/common/templates/_base.html) for an example) and code (`ugettext` as `_`).

 You can create/update the `*.po` in the locale directory by running `make-messages <lang-code>`.
 The default language is English (code: en).
 This file is where the actual translations go.
 It should be checked